AndersDrevin/play/Readme.md

 To develop the [Express](https://expressjs.com/) server head to `/server/api.js` that is reachable from http://localhost:1337/api and will restart every time you save your changes.

 ## Heroku deploy
-- Log into your heroku account in your browser
+- Log into your heroku account in a browser
-- Create a new app from your dashboard
+- Create a new app from the dashboard
-- In the settings for your app go to `deploy` and choose `github`
+- In the settings for your app go to `Deploy` and choose `Github`
-  - Specify your github acoount and `connect` to your repository
+  - Specify your github acoount and `Connect` to your repository
   - Enable `Automatic deploys` in the section bellow
   - Do an initial manual deploy by pressing `Deploy branch` the last section.
 - Press `Open app` button in the header to verify the deployment